 How to Easily Delete a WordPress Page

-In this post, we’ll walk you through how to delete a WordPress page and discuss the SEO aspect of redirecting the deleted page to another location.
+In this post, we’ll show you exactly how to delete a page in WordPress without overcomplicating the process.

 1 Why Would You Want to Delete a WordPress Page?

-• It might be causing technical issues or conflicts with other pages on your website
+• It’s causing technical issues or conflicting with other parts of your site.

 2 When You Should Not Delete a WordPress Page